ambiguousname/ambiguousname.github.io/_drafts/skyrim-in-minecraft.md

 - Is 22,660 bytes long (including the 24 byte header).
 - Is a child of an Exterior Cell Sub-Block
-	- This group holds the children of a temporary[^temp] cell.
+	- This group holds the temporary children of a cell[^tempchild].
-	- The temporary cell associated with this `GRUP` is a `CELL`, FormID `0x000090E3`.
+	- The cell associated with this `GRUP` is a `CELL`, FormID `0x000090E3`.

-[^temp]: A persistent cell is a cell that is designed to remember what stuff is in it when you leave.
-It's what allows bodies to persist in towns once you come back.
-A temporary cell is just the opposite: it will be unloaded when you leave and will reset when you come back.
+[^tempchild]: These are children that the game does not keep track of when we have unloaded.

 Meanwhile, `LAND`: